-In our opinion, there are sufficient environmental planning grounds to justify the variation.
-The additional height proposed facilitates a complimentary and compatible 4 storey form on this site consistent with the heights and form of recently approved and constructed shop top housing development along this section of Condamine Street.
+In my opinion, there are sufficient environmental planning grounds to justify the variation.
+The additional height proposed facilitates a complimentary and compatible 4 storey form on this site consistent with the heights and form of recently approved and constructed shop top housing development along this section of Condamine Street and Kenneth Road.

-It can also be argued that the 11 metre height standard has been effectively abandoned along this particular section of Condamine Street in favour of a consistent and cohesive streetscape and urban design outcome.
+It can also be argued that the 11 metre height standard has been effectively abandoned along this particular section of Condamine Street and Kenneth Road in favour of a consistent and cohesive streetscape and urban design outcome.

-Strict compliance would require the deletion of the entire upper floor of the development and result in a 3 storey form that would not appropriately respond to the sites prominent corner location and which would appear inconsistent with the height and cohesive streetscape established by recently approved and constructed shop top housing development along this section of Condamine Street.
+Strict compliance would require the deletion of the entire upper floor of the development and result in a 3 storey form that would appear inconsistent with the height and cohesive streetscape established by recently approved and constructed shop top housing development adjacent to the site.
 The building is of exception design quality with the variation facilitating a height and floor space that provides for contextual built form compatibility and the orderly and economic use and development of the land consistent with objectives 1.3(c) and (g) of the Act.